What is sewing ease?

 How to determine the stretch factor of knit fabrics?

 Finding out the stretch factor of knit fabrics is a usefull skill that you can use when shopping for fabric or when you have to choose fabric according the recommendations in a pattern.
+If you want to investigate this topic further, check this article on Stretch percentage.

 How to add seam allowance to the basic pattern?